IsaacHair/map25.2/basic_library_1/readme.txt

 rom addresses.

-Move the library version into whatever <include> folder you are using for your c programs, then discard the version extension (eg it should become bl.h).
+Move the library version into whatever <include> folder you are using for your c programs, then discard the version extension (eg it should become bl_map25.2.h).
 This is just done for ease of use as the library is updated.
 It will have the version extension in the main repo folder.

 Note that both rom address labels and ram address labels are allocated by functions in the